Krush159/Food_Delivery_App/README.md

 # Food_Delivery_App

-A food delivery app for some basic features.
+A food delivery app with some basic features.

 #### npm dependencies
   1. redux